-Student movement through the level system is determined by the discretion of the behaviour management committee made up of teachers and administration.
+Student movement through the level system is determined at the weekly Junior and Senior Welfare meetings, made up of Year Coordinators and Administration.
 This committee meets weekly to decide on the movement of students.

-Upward movement is determined by considering student 'level-up' applications and referring to their behaviour profile, including having any referrals through the referral system.
+Upward Movement: Is determined by considering a student's level-up form and referring to their behaviour profile, including any referrals through the referral system.